apache/hudi/rfc/rfc-56/rfc-56.md

 conflict detection, it is necessary to add the steps of checking commit conflict during the detection.

 ```
-1. Get and cache all instants before init write handler as set1.
+1. Get and cache all instants before init write handler as committed_instants_before.
-2. Create and reload a new active timeline after finishing marker conflict checking as set2.
+2. Create and reload a new active timeline after finishing marker conflict checking as committed_instants_after.
-3. Get the diff instants between set1 and set2 as set3.
+3. Get the diff instants between committed_instants_before and committed_instants_after as committed_instants_during.
-4. Read all the changed fileIds contained in set3 as fileId set1
+4. Read all the changed fileIds contained in committed_instants_during as fileId_set_during
-5. Check if current writing fileID set2 is overlapped with fileId set1
+5. Check if current writing fileID is overlapped with fileId_set_during
 ```

 ### [3] Try to resolve conflict